chrysn/efm32gg-hal/README.md

 `efm32gg-hal`
 -------------

-This is an implementation of the [embedded-hal] API for Silicon Labs [EFM32 Giant Gecko] devices.
+This is an implementation of the [embedded-hal] API for various Silicon Labs devices in the lineage around the [EFM32 Giant Gecko].

-It is based on the [svd2rust] generated [efm32gg990] crate, but is usable for all EFM32GG chips.
-(All Gecko chips share a common [peripheral description document] that is the main information source of this implementation; their data sheets give individual numbers and addresses of peripherals, but it appears they are all a strict superset of the largest Giant Gecko chips).
+Currently, the EFM32GG (Giant Gecko) and EFR32xG1 (original configuration of Mighty, Blue and Flex Gecko) are supported.
+The complexity of adding chip families probably varies from just adding the device as "works like that other device" (should apply to most EFM32 devices released before around 2016) to "Some functionality is not supported any more and needs workarounds" (eg. when bit-band access becomes mandatory for atomic operations on a register).
+On the long run, it can be expected to cover the devices supported by the vendor's [emlib] C library.

-It might even be usable for other devices of the Gecko series (they have separate peripheral documentation, but it appears that many peripherals are just copied over); probably, this library will be developed into a generic `efm32-hal` library that implements all of the variation there is.
+The name "efm32gg-hal" stuck from the first supported device, and will stay until the author finds a term that can serve as a stable identifier for "EFM32, EFR32 and any other chips that have compatible peripherals".

-The vendor's [emlib] C library even abstracts over the original EFM32 and the newer EFR32 series where differences become more pronounced (eg. EFR32 has no more GPIO set / clear registers, and documentation refers the user to bit-band access for those operations).
-With some effort, it should be possible to cover what they cover.
+The actually used chip is selected by features named like "chip-efm32gg" or "chip-efr32x1"; pick an extern crate to load as "registers" and add the appropriate dependency to a crate typically created by [svd2rust].

 [embedded-hal]: https://github.com/japaric/embedded-hal
 [EFM32 Giant Gecko]: https://www.silabs.com/products/mcu/32-bit/efm32-giant-gecko